Login

 Day 6Paiju

 Paiju is the traditional stopping point for all groups headed for Concordia, located at a widening of the Braldu Valley and within sight of the snout of the mighty Baltoro Glacier.
 This is a key staging point for climbing expeditions and trekking groups due to spring water and a sparse population of trees originally used for cooking fires.
-Today there are several leveled pitches for tents, and the site is equipped with ‘long-drop’ toilets and wash basins – a ‘bathroom’ with one of the best views in the world!
+Today there are several levelled pitches for tents, and the site is equipped with ‘long-drop’ toilets and wash basins – a ‘bathroom’ with one of the best views in the world!
 We spend a whole day at Paiju, which is good for our acclimatization and a good time for our porters to bake as much bread as they can for the trek before we climb onto the glacier.
 For those with energy to spare, there is the opportunity to hike up the hill above camp for extensive views of the granite towers of Trango and Cathedral peaks and potentially another glimpse of K2, still many miles distant.
 We spend a second night at Paiju.

 paiju - K2 Basecamp Trek